lout33/ai_brainstorm/user_stories.md

 1. with the agent here the 'assistant' will be te agent, in the agent chat

 2. the actual x numbers of treatds where the 'user' message can be writed by the  the agent

+---

+good now tell to each model to create a joke about doctors

+---

+now also add the agent model section where we pick wich models will be the agent

+--

+also save each conversations history on the localstorage like this

+session1:
+agent conversation : {...}
+conversation chat1: {...}
+conversation chat2: {...}

+session2:
+////

+also ways to clean it, and a new way to create , i mean lets manage the sessions , lets put it on the left like a claiss history of sessions